Beijing criticizes Indonesia renaming part of South China Sea

 Dotted with hundreds small islands, reefs and shoals, the South China Sea is a crucial shipping route and believed to be rich in natural resources, such as oil and gas.

-China claims the entirety of the sea, but Vietnam, Taiwan, the Philippines, Brunei and Malaysia all have competing territorial claims to parts of the sea that are near their respective shores.
+China claims the entirety of the sea, but Vietnam, Taiwan, the Philippines, Brunei and Malaysia all have competing territorial claims to parts that are near their respective shores.

 In recent years, China has invested heavily in building and militarizing artificial islands in the South China Sea.

-Other nations have also deployed military assets to assert their territorial claims on a much smaller scale.
+Other nations have deployed military assets to assert their territorial claims on a much smaller scale.

 Indonesia insists it is a non-claimant in the South China Sea dispute, but has butted heads with China over a standoff involving a Chinese trawler that Indonesia stated was in its fishing waters.